Moosieus/url-shortener/notes/concrete_goals.md

 - Real time updates on stats page
 - Light and dark mode frontend

+These things crossed my mind, but I'm making concessions for the sake of time:
-Ignoring soft deletion of data since this is just a technical for now.
+- Ignoring soft deletion of data since this is just a technical for now.
   - I'm partial to a [deleted records table](https://brandur.org/soft-deletion#deleted-records) as it ensures the database can properly ensure integrity.
   - Soft deletes are convenient for restores but annoying for data integrity.
+- Most styling, any and all aria or WCAG accessibility concerns.
+  - They're really tedious to get right in a prototype.